Lower Bounds for Symmetric Circuits for the Determinant: Concluding Discussion

 We construct the matrix $M_k$ as the biadjacency matrix of a bipartite graph $\Gamma$.
 The matrix $N_k$ is obtained from $M_k$ by interchanging a pair of columns of $M_k$.
 Hence, $N_k$ is also a biadjacency matrix of $\Gamma$ and $\det(M_k) = - \det(N_k)$ by construction.
 Thus, as long as $\det(M_k) \neq 0$ the two determinants are different.

 In Section~\ref{sec:graph} we describe the construction of the graph which gives rise to the biadjacency matrix $M_k$.
 This graph is obtained by a CFI construction from a base graph $\Gamma$ satisfying a number of conditions.
 We show the existence of graphs $\Gamma$ satisfying these conditions in Section~\ref{sec:base-graph}.
-Then, in Section~\ref{sec:game} we argue that Duplicator has a winning strategy in the $(T(\alt_n \times \alt_n,\id),k)$-bijection game played on $M_k$ and $N_k$.
-Since $N_k$ is obtained from $M_k$ by swapping a single pair of columns, this is equivalent to showing that Duplicator has a winning strategy in the $(T(\alt_n \times \alt_n,\alpha),k)$-bijection game played on two copies of $M_k$, where $\alpha$ is a permutation swapping two columns.
+Then, in Section~\ref{sec:game} we argue that Duplicator has a winning strategy in the $(\alt_n \times \alt_n,k)$-bijection game played on $M_k$ and $N_k$.
 We bring it all together in Section~\ref{sec:main-proof} for a proof of Theorem~\ref{thm:main}.